 f) The loan was received to finance the acquisition of the vessel "Tokata".
-The loan is to be repaid by 15 March 2013.
+The loan is to be repaid by 31 March 2013.
+In March 2013 the Company signed amendments to loan agreements where loans repayment terms were extended till 31 October 2013.

-Loans e) and f) are secured by pledging the vessels "Tokata", "America Feeder" and "Marsas".
+Loans e) and f) are secured by pledging the vessels "Tokata" and "America Feeder".